twitch4j/twitch4j-chatbot/README.md

 --------

 ## A quick note:
-This Chatbot is part of the [Twitch4J API](https://github.com/PhilippHeuer/twitch4j).
+This Chatbot is part of the [Twitch4J API](https://github.com/PhilippHeuer/twitch4j) project.

 ## Chat Token